alexfernandez/alexfernandez.github.io/2021/understanding-einstein.md

 ### In Search of Ether

-About light only one question remained: if it is a wave, that is an oscillation, then what exactly is oscillating?
+About light only one question remained: if it is a wave, and therefore an oscillation, then what exactly is oscillating?

 Waves are a very particular phenomenon that happens when there is an oscillation in a substance.